 Take Out Point: The take out point is at Log Landing Public Boat Ramp, NW 6th St, Bell, FL 32619

 Width and Depth: At the launch, the Suwannee River was 260′ across and at the take out it was 300′ across.
-Rock Bluff Spring Run average around 35′ wide.
+The run averages around 35′ wide.
 The water level on the Suwanne for this trip was 6.83′ with flood stage being 21′.

 Rest Areas: There are several areas to access the shore along this paddle with facilities at the launch ( very poor condition ), facilities at Gronto Spring.

 Important Information: This can be a hot paddle, bring fluids to hydrate and sunscreen.
 Be prepared for heavy boat traffic with little concern for kayakers!

 Highway 340 Launch ( Rock Bluff Landing )…

 The day started out overcast at the launch but soon developed into a partly cloudy, mostly sunny day.
 The launch is located on the southeast side of the river.
 It is a long ramp, textured concrete and today somewhat busy.
 There is ample parking.
 Kayaks can be staged on either side of the ramp.
 The restroom facility at this place was quite gross and unmaintained…be forewarned!

 From the launch, it is just under a 1/4 mile north, on RR to the entrance to Rock Bluff Spring Run.
 The run is not much more than 30′ wide but it is absolutely gorgeous, lined with beautiful tall Bald Cypress with oversized trunks at their base in the water.